avanzosc/crm-addons/crm_claim_close/README.rst

 CRM Claim Close
 ===============

-This module allows you to close a claim and saves the date when it happens.
+This module allows you to close a claim and saves the date of last change.
 It also allows you to re-open the claim.

 Credits
 =======

 Contributors
 ------------
 * Esther Martín <esthermartin@avanzosc.es>
 * Ana Juaristi <anajuaristi@avanzosc.es>
+* Oihane Crucelaegui <oihanecrucelaegi@avanzosc.es>

+Do not contact contributors directly about support or help with technical issues.